Bookbot

 • 9 uur lezen

 Covers the basics of a college writing course in a concise, student-friendly format.
 Anything inessential to the business of college writing has been excluded.
-Each chapter concentrates on a crucial element of composing an academic essay.
-The book is filled with ideas for making the most of the student's time, along with occasional warnings to avoid common errors.
+Each chapter concentrates on a crucial element of composing an academic essay and is capable of being read in a single sitting.

 Academic Writing Now